Illinois Freedom of Information Act: Denials

 If a request is denied, the public body must issue its denial in writing, and provide the legal reasons for withholding the information.
 The denial letter must include the names and titles of each person responsible for denying the FOIA request.
 The public body must also notify the requester of the right to appeal to the PAC or to file litigation.

 Public bodies may deny requests as "unduly burdensome" if fulfilling the request would interfere with the public body's operations in a way that outweighs the public's interest in disclosure.
 However, the public body must first work with the requester to attempt to narrow the scope of the request.
-A court can still order disclosure when it's in the public interest; in 2021 the Appellate Court held that the Chicago Board of Education must review 28,000 pages of records due to the significant public interest in records related to racial discrimination.
+A court can still order disclosure when it is in the public interest; in 2021 the Appellate Court held that the Chicago Board of Education must review 28,000 pages of records due to the significant public interest in records related to racial discrimination.

 Public Act 96-542 required public bodies to seek pre-approval from the PAC prior to denying records based on the personal privacy or preliminary drafts exemptions, even without the requesters initiating their own complaints.
 Once this requirement became effective in 2010, pre-approval of FOIA denials eventually comprised a large portion of the PAC's workload.
 Of the complaints received by the PAC in 2010, 63 percent were requests for pre-approval of a FOIA denial.
 This requirement was repealed by the end of 2011 to ease the workload of the PAC and public bodies.

 The Better Government Association, analyzing PAC data from April 2010 through March 2018, found that there were 1,345 cases in which the PAC found that the public body incorrectly asserted a FOIA exemption, approximately 30% of cases in which the PAC made a substantive (as opposed to procedural) determination.
 Top offenders included the City of East St. Louis, University of Illinois system, City of Joliet, Illinois Department of Central Management Services, Illinois Department of Transportation, and the Chicago Police Department.